 Fifth: Take it from us

-We have our own experiences implementing chatbots and conversational apps at Jakt, from Intercom’s Operator Bot to our homepage’s customized Driftbot, to Facebook messenger.
+We have our own experiences implementing chatbots and conversational apps at Jakt, from Intercom’s Operator Bot to Facebook messenger bots to completely custom bots.
 Here’s what we recommend for partners considering their own conversational apps using out-of-box solutions:

-- Don’t be afraid to customize: Out-of-box, bots like Drift often promise to completely replace other third-party tools.
+- Don’t be afraid to customize: Out-of-box bots like Drift often promise to completely replace other third-party tools like Typeform.
 However, it may be very expensive or unwieldy to replace what you’re already using.
 Don’t be afraid to customize your bot, and don’t worry if you’re not using every single feature to its full potential.

 - Understand your bottlenecks: Although it’s very easy to create conversation sequences, pre-made bots still have limitations that can create user frustration.
 We noticed that many people got stuck when they were prompted to enter their email address; if they submitted an invalid email, they’d get trapped and frustrated in an endless loop.
 Analytics tools let us see these bottlenecks, and we were able to redesign the conversation flow for a better UX.

 - Use your authentic voice: Writing conversation flows required sitting down and really thinking about how we’d talk to partners in-person.
 We wanted our website presence to reflect our company’s voice and avoid sounding robotic.
 The same should go for you; make sure you’re writing authentically.
 If your company has voice guidelines, they should be applied to this conversational interface.